Compare FREE Quotes from Loft Conversion Specialists

 Walls and roofing

-According to loft conversion regulations, your new loft should be at least 2.2 metres high.
+According to regulations, the loft conversion minimum height should be at least 2.2 metres.
 This height allows for insulation, the internal ceiling, and comfortable movement through the new loft conversion.

 The walls and roof of your new loft must be a standard height of at least 2.2 metres according to loft conversion regulations.
 This allows space for insulation and the internal ceiling and provides comfort for you to easily move through the new loft conversion.